Skip to main content

 Fetch unveils ASI:One and Business tier, opens Agentverse with 2M+ AI agents

-Fetch is rolling out a suite of tools it says will reshape how companies interact with the growing sea of AI agents.
-The startup introduced ASI:One, a consumer‑focused tier, alongside a Business tier that lets firms stake a claim on agents through business.fetch.ai.
-At the same time, Fetch opened Agentverse—a cloud‑hosted, open directory that already lists more than two million agents ready for deployment.
+Fetch just announced a new set of tools that could change the way companies deal with the flood of AI agents out there.
+The startup is launching ASI:One, a tier aimed at everyday users, and a Business tier that lets firms claim agents through business.fetch.ai.
+At the same time they opened Agentverse - a cloud-hosted, open directory that already lists over two million agents ready to be spun up.

 Sheikh framed this as "reusing the trust layer the web already spent decades building."
 Companies can begin claiming agents now at business.fetch.ai.
 Agentverse -- An Open Directory of More Than Two Million Agents The final component of the release is Agentverse, an open directory and cloud platform that hosts agents and enables cross-ecosystem discoverability.
 Fetch states that millions of agents have already registered, spanning travel, retail, entertainment, food service, and enterprise categories.